 What are the eye health problems?

-Of the estimated 11,384 blind people in Rwanda, 83.9% suffer from avoidable causes.
+Of the estimated 11,384 blind people in Rwanda, 83.9 per cent suffer from avoidable causes.
 Blindness is considered the second highest cause of morbidity in the country, with cataract among the leading cases of avoidable blindness.

 While Rwanda possesses leading universal health coverage, the country's rural population face numerous barriers to accessing eye health services.
 Historically, rural health services have been insufficiently equipped to provide eye health service delivery and many people still hold the common misconception that eyes cannot be cured.

 For this reason, The Foundation works to build the capacity of provincial and district hospitals, train eye health professionals, and facilitate awareness and education campaigns, particularly at large events during World Health Day.

 The Foundation’s programs in Rwanda